sass/sass/proposal/color-4-new-spaces-js.d.ts.md

 #### RGB Channel Constructor

-Create a new SassColor in a color space with RGB channels- `rgb`, `srgb`, `srgb-linear`, `display-p3`, `a98-rgb`, and `prophoto-rgb`.
+Create a new SassColor in a color space with RGB channels -- `rgb`, `srgb`, `srgb-linear`, `display-p3`, `a98-rgb`, and `prophoto-rgb`.
 If `space` is set, it will create a new SassColor in that space, and it will default to the legacy `rgb` space.